Search Results

 The Gilbert & Sullivan Society, Manchester, is an appreciation society of the G&S operas.
 We hold a variety of events, including talks, concerts and study evenings.
 Our meetings are held monthly from May to October: some via Zoom and others live in central Manchester.
 The Gilbert & Sullivan Society, Manchester We are not a performing society, but exist to help anyone who wants to increase their knowledge of the operas of Gilbert and Sullivan, and the lives of W.S.
 Gilbert and Arthur Sullivan.
 The aims of the society are to encourage people of all ages to enjoy and develop their knowledge of the world of Gilbert and Sullivan, and to help maintain the integrity of the operas.
 Join us on Facebook About Our history & commitment Future Events See what's happening Join Us Support us “To get from ‘p rotoplasmal primordial atomic globule’ (as Gilbert and Sullivan put it) to sentient upright modern human has required you to mutate new traits over and over in a precisely timely manner for an exceedingly long while."
 Bill Bryson – A Short History of Nearly Everything (2003)

-- Odds and Sods | G&S Manchester
+- Convention | G&S Manchester

 - About Us | G&S Manchester

 About Us The Gilbert and Sullivan Society, Manchester , which was founded in 1932, provides an interesting and entertaining programme of events, once a month between October and May.
 Some of the meetings are held at the Cross Street Chapel , Cross Street, Manchester, usually on Sundays, and other meetings are held via Zoom, usually on Tuesdays.
 Many members of the society have close links with other related societies, including performing societies, and some members have professional links in the G&S world.
 The society aims to stimulate interest and develop knowledge of the Savoy operas and their authors; it is not a performing society, but enjoys friendly relations with local amateur societies.
 Our membership is made up of passionate individuals who share a love for these timeless operas.
 We invite you to join us in celebrating the music, characters and stories that have delighted audiences for over a century.
 The society is affiliated to The Gilbert and Sullivan Society which meets in London.
 It was founded in 1924 and was the first of some twenty affiliated societies formed throughout the world.
 The annual subscription to The Gilbert and Sullivan Society, Manchester is £22, or £11 for anyone under the age of 18 or receiving full-time education.
 The year starts on 8th April.
 Admission to most meetings is free of charge.
 For one or two meetings a year, when professional singers/performers are involved, there is usually an admission charge of £5 for members, and £7 for visitors.
 We have a committee of approximately eight members who plan the monthly programmes and make other decisions about the Society.
+Heading 3

 - Photos: The Sorcerer | G&S Manchester